 Measure out the ingredients: maple syrup, gelatin powder, water, egg yolks, and heavy whipping cream.

-3. Slowly pour the hot syrup into the egg yolks, whisking quickly.
+- Slowly pour the hot syrup into the egg yolks, whisking quickly. (image 3)

-Pour the syrup into a bowl, then place in a cake pan filled with ice water.
-Keep the syrup bowl in the ice bath for about 10 minutes, until it has cooled to room temperature and has thickened considerably.
+- Dump the mixture back into the pan and whisk over medium heat until the mixture reaches 160°F. Pour the syrup into a bowl, then place in an ice bath for about 10 minutes, or until it has cooled to room temperature and has thickened considerably. (image 4)

-5. While the syrup is cooling, whip the heavy cream until stiff peaks form.
-The cream shouldn't fall out of the bowl if you turn it upside down!
+- While the syrup is cooling, whip the heavy cream until stiff peaks form.
+The cream shouldn't fall out of the bowl if you turn it upside down! (image 5)

-6. Dump the syrup into a large bowl and stir in two large spoonfuls of whipped cream.
-Don't worry if there are a few lumps at this stage.
+- Dump the syrup into a large bowl and stir in two large spoonfuls of whipped cream.
+Don't worry if there are a few lumps at this stage. (image 6)

-7. Gently fold in the rest of the whipped cream.
-Keep folding until no white streaks or lumps remain--it will take a minute or two!
+- Gently fold in the rest of the whipped cream.
+Keep folding until no white streaks or lumps remain--it will take a minute or two! (image 7)

-8. Divide the mousse among glasses or bowls, cover with plastic wrap, and chill for at least 2 hours before serving.
-Decorate the mousses with caramelized walnuts if desired.
+- Divide the mousse among glasses or bowls, cover with plastic wrap, and chill for at least 2 hours before serving.
+Decorate the mousses with caramelized walnuts if desired and serve cold. (image 8)

 Recipe FAQs